letoram/arcan/README.md

 =====
 There are a lot of build options for fine-grained control over your arcan build.
-In this section we will just provide the bare essentials for a build on linux, BSD or OSX (windows can cheat with using the prebuilt installer binaries) and you can check out the relevant sections in the wiki for more detailed documentation.
+In this section we will just provide the bare essentials for a build on Linux, BSD or OSX (windows can cheat with using the prebuilt installer binaries) and you can check out the relevant sections in the wiki for more detailed documentation.

 For starters, the easiest approach is to do the
 following:

      git clone https://github.com/letoram/arcan.git